smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 We can see a very typical scheme in the API.
 The pointer (memory address) of the object to manipulate is systematically passed to the function.
 Additional parameters may also be provided such as a pointer to another object.
-In order to choose the right register size for these parameters, it is handy to compile C code into assembly but it is also possible to look at the function and type definitions.
+In order to choose the right register size for these parameters, it is handy to compile C code into assembly but it is also possible to directly look at the function and type definitions.

 #### Drawing a rectangle

 Now that we are able to draw on the screen, we can implement a simple square drawing algorithm.
-This can be done throug two nested "for" loops.
+This is done through two nested "for" loops.
 We first add two local variables in our main function to iterate over the x and y coordinates :

 <div class="code_frame"> create_window_assembly.s | Assembly x86-64 </div>